GuiBibeau/akeru-search/README.md

 I'd love to have you join in!
 Before you start coding though, you'll need some API keys.
 Just reach out to me (@guibibeau) and I'll help you get set up with:

-- Groq API key (or any other inference provider)
+- xAI API key (or any other inference provider)
 - Brave Search
 - Any other AI provider keys you want to play with